Portkey-AI/portkey-gateway-infrastructure/README.md

 | `enable_blue_green` | `false` | No | Define whether to configure blue-green deployment for gateway with load balancer |

 *Conditional: Required based on other variable values (see description for conditions)

+** If cluster mode is enabled in ElastiCache then use **Configuration Endpoint** otherwise use **Primary Endpoint**.
+For more information on ElastiCache endpoints, refer to the [AWS documentation](https://docs.aws.amazon.com/AmazonElastiCache/latest/dg/Endpoints.html).

 ## Quick Start